abdallahdib/abdallahdib.github.io/README.md

 <p align="center">
  <strong>Physically based rendering engine</strong><br>
  <small>I Continue developing  and maintaining this graphics engine.
-It is used mainly for visualizing 3D models. it is written in pure C++/OpenGL and i ported it to many platforms: windows/mac/linux/iOS/Android(via JNI)/Web(via Emiscripten).
+It is used mainly for visualizing 3D models. it is written in  C++/OpenGL and i ported it to many platforms: windows/mac/linux/iOS/Android(via JNI)/Web(via Emiscripten).
 It implements physically based rendering with various BRDF models (Cook-Torrance, Phong), Deferred shading, Ambient occlusion, Shadow mapping, normal and parallax mapping.
 It has built-in 2D GUI support via 'imgui'.
 It uses Bullet for phyiscs simulation.
 It implements Frustum culling and supports large scale terrain rendering. </small>
 </p>

 <p align="center">